Why Don’t Companies A/B Test Their Websites?

-Does your website have lots of obvious faults and usability issues?
+Does your website have lots of obvious faults and usability problems that you need to fix?
 Are you fully aware of what changes need to be made to improve the performance of your site?
 Do you lack some of the functionality that many of your competitors have on their websites?
 Have you employed a website design expert?

 These are some of the many reasons I have come across why companies don’t conduct A/B testing on their websites.
-Despite the proven benefits of A/B and multivariate testing many websites continue to make changes without the use of online experiments.
+Despite the proven benefits of A/B and multivariate testing many websites that have sufficient traffic and conversions continue to make changes without the use of online experiments.
 Let’s examine the logic behind not testing.

 Business people like to hire ‘experts’ because we don’t always trust our own instincts and we are prone to authority bias.
 This means that we give more weight to advice from people in authority as we assume they are more accurate in their predictions.
 It also reduces the risk that we get blamed for a decision if we can point to it being based on expert advice.

 Website design experts can review your site and make recommendations based upon experience and what has worked in the past.
 They can employ best practice principles and obtain visitor feedback.

 However, given that every website has its own unique digital ecosystem it is impossible to predict how a change will impact user behaviour and your conversion goals.
 Measurement and testing should be employed to support and validate this approach as otherwise you may not get the improvements in revenues that you anticipate.

 A/B testing allows the impact of proposed changes to be measured because it splits traffic randomly and employs a control (the existing webpage) to identify the difference in the performance of the alternative user experience.
 This provides the confidence that any statistically significant difference in the conversion rate between the two experiences is unlikely to be the result of changes in other factors (e.g. the quality of traffic, competitor activity or the weather) or even just down random variance.